 Project 2

 Your goal for this project is to give me as many opportunities as possible to give you credit for topics covered in the class, particularly those since the last project.
 You want me to at least be able to give you credit for good use of while loops, for loops, parallel arrays, firstEmpty, breaking tasks into methods, methods with parameters, and methods that return.
+However, we did not have object orientation at the time this project was given, so you should not solve it in an object-oriented way (that would obviate some of the method techniques you need to show me you can do).

 Remember: